 - 5.2.1 The flood risk management measures discussed in this section are based on the sources of flooding identified in section 4.
-The following flood resilient measures should be adopted to minimise the damage and to enable quick recovery and clean up after the flooding event: - Non-return valves will be used in the drainage system to prevent back-flow of diluted sewage in situations where there is an identified risk of the foul sewer surcharging. - Wiring for telephone, TV, Internet and other services will be protected by suitable insulation to minimise damage. - Wall sockets will be raised to as high as is feasible and practicable to avoid damage if flood waters inundate the property.
+The following flood resilient measures should be adopted to minimise the damage and to enable quick recovery and clean up after the flooding event: - Wiring for telephone, TV, Internet and other services will be protected by suitable insulation to minimise damage. - Any new wall sockets will be raised to as high as is feasible and practicable to avoid damage if flood waters inundate the property.